 The Correlation Between Codependency and Addiction

 When a person is codependent, their intense need to be wanted or loved will begin to dictate their actions.
 When it comes to a personal relationship, the patient may go to great lengths to please the other person.
 They will do this even to their own detriment, if necessary.
 If the codependency is related to drugs or alcohol, the patient may go so far as to steal or commit a crime to get what they need.

 This type of behavior is not uncommon and will result in disaster if not the person does not treat it properly.
 For some, especially those with depression, it can be challenging to be completely self-sufficient.
 That is why they try so hard to keep others in their lives.
 When it comes to addiction, the drugs take away the pain and frustration of being alone.
 Codependency is a way for the patient to feel needed and, at the same time, feel satisfied.

 Codependency and addiction create a vicious cycle.
 Either one on its own can lead a person to do more and more to get what they want.
 If they begin to feel as if they are no longer needed, they may go to extreme measures to continue to get the things they desire.
 If what they want is drugs, they will not stop until they can get the high that takes away their pain.
 The cycle that starts with one or two small acts can turn into a vicious cycle that takes away the person’s independence and isolates them in a world of self-doubt and confusion.

-At Red Oak Recovery, you can find the addiction treatment you need.
-If codependency is something that you or a loved one continually deals with, it’s critical to seek treatment.
-Call 866.457.7590 at your earliest convenience so you can take the steps you need to get your life back.
+Red Oak Recovery® offers the help you need to overcome your addiction and codependency.
+If codependency is something that you or a loved one continually deals with, it’s especially important to seek treatment.
+Call 866.457.7590 or fill out our online contact form to start taking the steps you need to take in order to get your life back.